 Parameters provide values for coefficients in the process equations.
 Although default values are given, the user has great flexibility in specifying values to represent site-specific species or groups.

 There are five databases of parameter values that may be loaded into a simulation.
-These databases can be reached by clicking on the Sites, Animals, Remin., Chems, and Plants buttons available at the upper right of the main AQUATOX interface..
+These databases can be reached by clicking on the Sites, Animals, Remin., Chems, and Plants buttons available at the upper right of the main AQUATOX interface.

+The Site Database contains parameters for representative sites that could be modeled by AQUATOX.
+Within a simulation, the site parameters can be found by clicking the Site button and then by clicking on the Parameters button that appears.
+See also Site Data Screen.

+The Animal Database contains parameters for fish and invertebrates that could be associated with a simulation.
+Within a simulation, animal parameters may be found by double-clicking an animal on the state-variable list and then choosing Parameters.
+See also: Animal Data Screen.

+The Remineralization Database contains parameters about the detritus and nutrients associated with a site.
+To find these parameters within a simulation click on the Site button and then by clicking on the Remineralization button that appears.

 The Chemical Database contains parameters for organic chemicals that could be associated with a simulation.
 Within a simulation, chemical parameters may be found by double-clicking a Dissolved org. toxicant on the state-variable list and then choosing Parameters.
 See also: Chemical Data Screen.

-The Animal Database contains parameters for fish and invertebrates that could be associated with a simulation.
-Within a simulation, animal parameters may be found by double-clicking an animal on the state-variable list and then choosing Parameters.
-See also: Animal Data Screen.

 The Plant Database contains parameters for algae and macrophytes that could be added to a simulation.
 Within a simulation, plant parameters may be found by double-clicking a plant on the state-variable list and then choosing Parameters.
 See also Plant Data Screen.

-The Site Database contains parameters for representative sites that could be modeled by AQUATOX.
-Within a simulation, the site parameters can be found by clicking the Site button and then by clicking on the Parameters button that appears.
-See also Site Data Screen.

-The Remineralization Database contains parameters about the detritus and nutrients associated with a site.
-To find these parameters within a simulation click on the Site button and then by clicking on the Remineralization button that appears.

 To add a new database entry a new row may be added to the bottom of the matrix.

 When you are editing the parameters that apply to a simulation, you can load those parameters from the library file by clicking on the Load buttons at the top right of the screen.